Advocating For Georgia Residents Since 1992

 At The Law Firm of Christopher T. Adams, P.C., we offer that advantage and many others.
 Our attorney, Christopher Adams, has over 30 years of experience in Georgia family law.
 He is a 7th-generation Georgian who truly understands the Northeast Georgia community.
 His familiarity with local courts and judges equips him to provide clients with the advice and information they need to make informed decisions.
 We believe in educating our clients so they can make the best choices for their families.

-How Are Child Custody Determinations Made In Georgia?
+How Are Child Custody Determinations Made In Lawrenceville?

 The guiding consideration in child custody cases is the best interests of the child.
 The court will look at several factors to decide what arrangement will benefit the child the most, including:

 Our attorney can help you understand these factors and how they apply to your case.
-We will work diligently to help you pursue a custody and visitation arrangement that protects the best interests of your child.
+We will fight to secure a custody and visitation plan that serves your child’s best interests.
 We can also address child support issues.

 Legal Vs. Physical Custody